meatball133/crystal/exercises/concept/language-list/.docs/hints.md

 - Crystal [provides a method][pop] to remove the last item from an array.

-## 4. Define a function to return the first item in the array
+## 4. Define a method to return the nth item in the array

 - Crystal [provides a method][index] to get the item at a specific index in an array.